nivohost/Whmcs-Domain-Reseller/README.md

-# WHMCS Domain Reseller Moudle
+# WHMCS Domain Reseller Module
 Global Domain Reseller for WHMCS with 1100+ tld's listed.

 API Request : https://nivohost.com/ ( We are ready to join you as domain reseller )